kenimo49/claude-code-tips/system-prompt/2.0.56/system-prompt-original-unpatched.md

 A powerful search tool built on ripgrep

   Usage:
-  - ALWAYS use Task for search tasks.
-NEVER invoke \`grep\` or \`rg\` as a Task command.
-The Task tool has been optimized for correct permissions and access.
+  - ALWAYS use Grep for search tasks.
+NEVER invoke \`grep\` or \`rg\` as a Bash command.
+The Grep tool has been optimized for correct permissions and access.
   - Supports full regex syntax (e.g., "log.*Error", "function\\s+\\w+")
   - Filter files with glob parameter (e.g., "*.js", "**/*.tsx") or type parameter (e.g., "js", "py", "rust")
   - Output modes: "content" shows matching lines, "files_with_matches" shows only file paths (default), "count" shows match counts